 Please note that all foods are assigned to only one "Specialty" category.
 Therefore, some foods also appropriate for adult pets, or other life stages, may be found within the “Sensitive” category.

-EVO Turkey & Chicken Meal Senior Dry Dog Food is available in 6.6 lb.
-(3 kg), 13.2 lb.
-(6 kg), and 28.6 lb.
+EVO Senior Formula Dog Food is available in 6.6-lb.
+(3 kg), 13.2-lb.
+(6 kg) and 28.6-lb.
 (13 kg) bags.